mvbasov/OMN/app/src/main/assets/md/default/BookmarkerHelp.md

 ```
 * [Bookmarks show with \"Tag 2\"](/bookmarks/Incoming.html?tag=Tag%202)

 Tag parameter has priority on search.
-If both specified only tag used.
+If multiple specified only tag used.

 #### Configuration
 The bookmark page has options listed below: